 In 1964, Walnut Street Theatre was designated a National Historic Landmark.
 Then in 1969 the theatre was renovated again to become a Performing Arts Center.
 During this period a variety of live entertainments were represented at the Walnut including dance, music, and theatre.
 In 1976 the Walnut hosted the first televised Carter-Ford presidential debate.

 The Walnut began its most recent incarnation as a self-producing, non-profit regional theatre when Bernard Havard took the helm in 1982, founding the Walnut Street Theatre Company with a vision of once again creating theatre in a space that is so steeped in the American theatre's traditions and history.
 Today, you can experience the realization of that dream when you attend a live performance.
-With over 55,000 subscribers annually, the Walnut Street Theatre is the most subscribed theatre company in the world.
+With nearly 50,000 subscribers annually, the Walnut Street Theatre is the most subscribed theatre company in the world.